Michael McDowell (racing driver): 2015–2016

-McDowell returned to the LFR No. 95 car for a 20-race schedule in 2015.
+McDowell returned to the LFR No. 95 car for a twenty race schedule in 2015.
 The team merged with Circle Sport in 2016 and switched to Chevrolet, with McDowell splitting the schedule with Ty Dillon with sponsorship from Thrivent Financial, Cheerios, and WRL Contractors among others.
 The season started with McDowell placing 15th in the 2016 Daytona 500, a best for LFR in the Great American Race.
-McDowell was able to get a 10th-place finish in the 2016 Coke Zero 400, his best finish of the season so far.
+McDowell was able to get a tenth place finish in the 2016 Coke Zero 400, his best finish of the season.
 At the end of the season at Homestead, McDowell drove the No. 59 Chevrolet after CSLFR purchased a charter from the closing Tommy Baldwin Racing.
-McDowell ran decent all night and towards the end, he was able to avoid the big wreck involving Championship contender Carl Edwards and was able to get a 10th-place finish, his first non restrictor plate top 10 finish.
+McDowell ran decent all night, and towards the end, he was able to avoid the big wreck involving Championship contender Carl Edwards and was able to get a tenth place finish, his first non restrictor plate top-ten finish.

-McDowell drove for Richard Childress Racing in the No. 2 Rheem Chevrolet in a one-race deal at Road America which got McDowell his first NASCAR victory.
+McDowell drove for Richard Childress Racing in the No. 2 Rheem Chevrolet in a one-race deal at Road America, which got McDowell his first NASCAR victory.
 McDowell led the final 24 laps en route to the win.

 2017

 McDowell returned to Leavine Family Racing's No. 95 Chevrolet in 2017.
-He started the season with a 15th-place finish in the Daytona 500.
-At Kansas, McDowell scored a season-best 13th-place finish.
-At Dover, McDowell scored his third straight top-20 finish, a career first, when he finished 19th upon avoiding a last-lap crash.
-At Daytona for the Coke Zero 400, McDowell spent most of the race towards the front and competed late for the win, as he was in second place on the last lap before ending the race with a career-best 4th-place finish, his first career top-five finish.
+He started the season with a fifteenth place finish in the Daytona 500.
+At Kansas, McDowell scored a season-best thirteenth place finish.
+At Dover, McDowell scored his third straight top-twenty finish, a career first, when he finished nineteenth upon avoiding a last-lap crash.
+At Daytona for the Coke Zero 400, McDowell spent most of the race towards the front and competed late for the win, as he was in second place on the last lap before ending the race with a career-best fourth place finish, his first career top-five finish.
 It was also the best finishing result for Leavine Family Racing as a team.

 McDowell completed 99 percent of the laps in 2017, the most among any full-time driver in the Cup Series that season, and finished a career-best 26th in the standings.
 It would be his final season with LFR.